Metrolog/Font.GOST2.304-81/latex/gost2-304/README.rus.md

 The Current Maintainer of this work is Sergey S. Betke.

-This work consists of the files gost2-304.dtx, gost2-304.ins and the derived files gost2-304.pdf and gost2-304.sty.
+This work consists of the files gost2-304.dtx, gost2-304.ins and the derived files gost2-304.pdf and gost2-304.sty, related GOST2-304* font files.